 Samsung Ad’s Andy Jones also questioned whether ‘scale’ is still a factor slowing the uptake of CTV advertising and pointed, instead, to the internal workings of agencies themselves: “Who takes ownership of CTV inside an agency?
 Digital teams have been quicker to embrace it, but AV teams have started to lean in a lot more this year.
 One big reason for more budget not flowing into CTV is that the central trading mechanisms the agencies rely on are often tied into broadcast deals.
 That said, the whole marketplace is evolving very rapidly.

 “A massive advance that we made last year was the launch of our Consent Management Platform (CMP).
 We now have consent in place across the vast majority of our devices across the UK and Europe to share anonymous IDs with third-party advertisers and measurement vendors.
 We have a partnership in place with Xperian that means we can measure around 1000 different data points on our devices.”

 Shaw of Roku noted that the continuous evolution of the industry is largely driven by advertiser demands and, on that basis, CTV is well-positioned to grow in importance.

 He said: “From a data and measurement perspective, there’s so much more that CTV can deliver in terms of supporting planning, activation and assessing performance.
 Samsung, for example, has already deployed a massive ACR data set that gives planners the flexibility to only target incremental reach.

 “There are some amazing content offerings and platforms around this table.
 The premium nature of our services isn’t something that a media buyer would be questioning.
 It’s more about the logistics of getting that money spent.
 The onus is on us as platforms, service providers and broadcasters to be as open as possible in terms of the data we share and to create the industry standards and norms needed to let the money flow.”

-Stay tuned for Part 2 of this roundtable recap – coming soon.
+Read Part 2 of this roundtable recap here.